nathan-cannell/simple_joystick_project/README.md

 ## Credits

 Project by Nathan Cannell.
-Photo and video included for demonstration purposes.
+Photo and video included in media folder for demonstration purposes.

 ---